Minify HTML code instantly. Remove whitespace, comments, and unnecessary characters to reduce file size for faster loading

 Faster Page Loading

 Smaller HTML files download faster, reducing Time to First Byte (TTFB) and overall page load time.
 Users on slow connections benefit the most from the reduced file size.
-Use this HTML Minifier to compress assets alongside your code for maximum speed.
+Use this HTML Minifier alongside our Image Compressor to optimize all your assets for maximum speed.

 Better Core Web Vitals